JoseNaime/JoseNaime/README.md

 ### More About Me

 - 🎉 I’m 20 years old and I'm from Mexico
-- 💼 I’m currently on an Intenrship with [Advanced Network Management Inc (ANM)](https://anm.com)
+- 💼 Currently on an Intenrship with [Advanced Network Management Inc (ANM)](https://anm.com) as a Salesforce Developer
 - 🎧 Music is my way out.
 - 🌙 I love space related themes.
 - 🔶 Orange is my favorite color.
-- 👾 Playing video games with friends is something I enjoy.
-- 📚 I’m currently learning more about
-  - 🖥 Web Development
-  - 📱 iOS mobile development
-  - 🪙 Blockchain Apps

 ## Experience with...
 ### Frameworks, Platforms and Libraries